GPG signing APT repository in Spacewalk

 -thanks

-This sounds like this bug here https://bugzilla.redhat.com/show_bug.cgi?id=1243387 with a suggested workaround by “mhofmann” in comments of http://www.devops-blog.net/spacewalk/registering-ubuntu-and-debian-servers-with-spacewalk
+This sounds like this bug here https://bugzilla.redhat.com/show_bug.cgi?id=1243387 with a suggested workaround by “mhofmann” in comments of /spacewalk/registering-ubuntu-and-debian-servers-with-spacewalk

 Hi Phil,